 The East Grand County Fire Protection District No. 4 uses the following standards and/or codes as development review criteria: NFPA, IFC, IBC, AASHTO, Mountain Parks Electric, and Public Service (Xcel Energy), and current East Grand Fire SOG.

-In addition to: IFC Appendix D, NFPA Standard 299- Protection of Life and Property from Wildfire, and road standards of Winter Park, Fraser, and Grand County.
+In addition to: IFC Appendix D, NFPA Standard 299- Protection of Life and Property from Wildfire and road standards of Grand County, Fraser, or Winter Park.

-DRIVEWAYS and ACCESSES: Three homes or more need a road, not a driveway.
-The minimum driveway width should be 20 ft. with two 1 ft shoulders.
+Three homes or more need a road, not a driveway.
+The minimum driveway width should be 14 ft. with two 1 ft shoulders.
 If the access or drive extends more than 150 ft. from a roadway there should be a turnaround adequate for our trucks.

-BRIDGES: Require a letter from an engineer with his stamp certifying that the bridge meets the requirements of the International Fire Code Section 503.2.6 which requires the bridge to be constructed and maintained in accordance with AASHTO “Standard Specification for Highway Bridges.”
-Appendix D Section D102 suggests the bridge be capable of carrying the load of 75,000 lbs.
+Require a letter from an engineer with his or her stamp certifying that the bridge meets the requirements of the International Fire Code Section 503.2.6 which requires the bridge to be constructed and maintained in accordance with AASHTO HB-17“Standard Specification for Highway Bridges.”
+Appendix D Section D102 (as amended by EGFD) suggests the bridge be capable of carrying the load of 84,000 lbs.
 Any crossings shall be constructed to the same standards as the traveled way on either side.

 Careful consideration should be given to the location of all utilities to avoid interference with fire department operations.
 Meters, transformers, and gas piping all need to be carefully located to avoid damage from ice, snow, and vehicles.
 All utility meters, shut offs, or other equipment that would be attached to the exterior of a house shall be protected from falling ice and snow by a permanent shed roof section.
 Shutoffs need to be readily accessible.